/

 Within a year following my visit to San Pedro, I had the honor to spend some time on the Hopi reservation, third mesa Hotvela-Paaqavi.
 I was invited to witness a special ceremony-the rain dance.
 I noticed the dancers were wearing in their headdress parrot feathers.
 I recalled visiting Chaco Canyon with a Dine (Navajo) friend, and he explained when archaeologists excavated some of Chaco and had discovered parrot feathers in one of the Kivas.
 Because the parrot is not indigenous to North America, I asked one of the Hopi elders about the feathers, "they come from our brothers in South America.
 The land of tropical rain," he said.
 Indeed there was and still is a historical connection between North and South American indigenous peoples.

-San Pedro is one of the most peaceful and beautiful places on earth.
-It is the heart of Mayan country; the vistas overlooking Lake Atitlan are breathtaking and inspiring.
+San Pedro is the heart of Mayan country; the vistas overlooking Lake Atitlan are breathtaking and inspiring.
 Warm, serene, a place where time seems to have forgotten.
 San Pedro is also a place of mystery and intrigue, for it is here that the ancient Mayan peoples have lived for thousands of years.
 Maya people say Lake Atitlan is protected by "three grandmothers", and this was only the beginning.
 Spend time there, and you can't help but feel the incredible energy that permeates every crevice, every cave, each one of the three majestic volcanoes surrounding the lake.
 The beautiful Maya people, soon you are aware that there is something intense and mysterious about this place.
 The name "Maya" means a person who is connected to the Kosmos.
 Here, everything follows in a particular order.
 Here, you may ask the question, which came first, Kosmic intelligence or human intelligence?

 Lake Atitlan, it is said, has no outlets.
 Over time it rises and falls.
 Along the shores, you see buildings underwater.
 In other places, you see where the shoreline has been in times past.
 Somewhere beneath the waters, the Maya say there lies an ancient village.
 It is a volcanic cauldron, and I was told the depth is thousands of feet deep in some places.
 Lake Atitlan has its own measurable energy vortex.
 It is a sacred place to the Maya.
 It has always been.